 Each time you raise the light’s height, observe the birds closely to make sure they are comfortable and safe.

 Water is essential to healthy chicks.
 When you first introduce the chicks to the brooder, be sure to give them fresh water before you give them access to feed.
 Check their water levels every day to make sure they are consuming enough.
 You may want to consider adding a water protector to their water supply to keep it fresh and free of residue and contaminants.
-We love Carefree Enzymes Water Protector for Chickens.

 Just like human teenagers, adolescent chickens are feisty and can behave badly.
 Keep a close eye on their interactions to protect against bullying and injuries.
 Make sure the birds have enough space to reduce mischief.
 If they’re too close together, toe picking or feather plucking might break out, and those are hard habits to break.